 Financial contributions are provided specifically for the purpose of mitigating adverse effects.
 RFCs provide a significant source of funding for the acquisition of land, capital improvement on reserves and other capital works for recreation activities.
-This includes funding for reserves, parks and playgrounds, community recreation assets and facilities, halls and community centres, sports fields and facilities, recreational walkways and cycleway, cemeteries, library assets, and toilets.
+This includes

 Council also anticipates using RFCs to help fund major renewals of reserve and community service assets.
 To date, we have largely used RFCs to develop new parks and community facilities that are wholly or partially the result of increased demand from an increasing population.
-We are proposing to enable RFCs to also be used on major renewals of reserves and community facilities.
+Now, RFCs can be used on major renewals of reserves and community facilities.
 Often existing parks or facilities reach the end of their lives more quickly with additional use brought about by increasing population than they would otherwise.
-This proposal is not outlined further in this document, as it is outlined in detail in Council's Revenue and Financing Policy currently being consulted on.
-For more on this change, please refer to the Revenue and Financing Policy Consultation Document and the draft Revenue and Financing Policy.
+This is not outlined further in this document, as it is outlined in detail in Council's Revenue and Financing Policy.
+For more on this change, please refer to the Revenue and Financing Policy.